Gluten Free Sourdough Bread Recipe

 2. Cover with oiled plastic wrap and set inside oven.
 Turn oven off and turn light on.

 3. Allow the dough to rise for at least 1 1/2 hours, or up to 3 hours before baking.
-Alternatively, after 3 hours, remove to refrigerator for overnight rise.
+Alternatively, after 3 hours, remove to refrigerator for further overnight rise.
 If refrigerating overnight, bring the dough to room temperature before baking the next day.

 4. Preheat oven to 350° F or 325° F convection.

-5. Remove plastic wrap and slice the top of the dough to direct the rise, as pictured.
+5. Remove plastic wrap and slice across the top of the dough to direct the rise, as pictured.

 6. If you prefer a very crunchy crust, fill a spray bottle with water and spritz the dough before baking, and again every 15-20 minutes while baking.